tcosta84/ansible-centos-django-stack/README.md

 ## Playing on a real cloud server

-Just edit the hosts/{{ environment }} file with your hosts information and edit the group_vars/all file with your app settings.
+If you already have a Cloud Hosting account and want to test this playbook there, go ahead and just edit the hosts/production file with your hosts information and edit the group_vars/producrion.

 Then, all you have to do is run the following command: